 Best time to visit: November to April

-Jawai Bandh is the biggest dam of Western Rajasthan made across Jawai River, a tributary of Luni River.
-Its purpose is to supply water to the Jodhpur and Pali districts of Rajasthan, majorly for irrigation.
+Jawai Bandh is the biggest dam in Western Rajasthan made across Jawai River, a tributary of Luni River.
+Its purpose is to supply water to the Jodhpur and Pali districts of Rajasthan, mainly for irrigation.
 Presently, it is also home to many wildlife species including the Indian leopards.
 There is no stipulated period to catch a glimpse of a leopard.
-These creatures move freely in their habitat and can be sighted any time of the year.
-Animals like bears, wolves, hyenas can also be spotted here.
-A paradise for the photographers, Jawai Bandh serves the dual purpose of wildlife sightings and nature photography.
-The amazing daybreaks and the sundowners add grace to the place which is why a lot of tourists refer to Jawai Bandh as one amongst other important travel destinations in India.
+These creatures move freely in their habitat and can be sighted at any time of the year.
+Animals like bears, wolves, hyenas can also be spotted here: A paradise for the photographers, Jawai Bandh serves the purpose of wildlife sightings and nature photography.
+The amazing daybreaks and the sundowners add grai Need Help?
+Chat with us about tourists who refer to Jawai Bandh as one of the other important travel destinations in India.

 All the National Parks in India cover around 15,600 sq. km of protected land with abundant wildlife and plants.
 Each national park in India holds something special from history and present.
 If you also wish to fulfil your dream bucket list with some thrilling wildlife encounters such as with a Bengal Tiger or a Leopard, book a wildlife safari tour with Trees and Tigers, Sariska.